daguar/map/README.md

 directory and name it `addresses`.
 This will skip the download step.

 #### Preview
-Want to preview your tiles locally?
+Want to preview your tiles?
-- `pushd tiles; python -m SimpleHTTPServer; popd`
+- Run `python -m SimpleHTTPServer`
-- open preview.html in your browser
+- open preview.html in your browser (for example, http://localhost:8000/preview.html if running locally or http://192.168.1.13:8000/preview.html if running on a remote server at that IP)